devanshishukla17/Data-Extraction/README.md

-This is repository focuses on Data Extraction using OCR techniques like Pytesseract and OpenCV.
+This repository focuses on Data Extraction using OCR techniques like Pytesseract and OpenCV.
 It is efficient in extracting important data of patients from printed and scanned documents.